 Winnipeg's water is tested each step of the way, from Shoal Lake to the tap, to ensure safe, high-quality drinking water.
 We use nationally accredited laboratories for the tests and we do more sampling than required by our Operating Licence, including more bacteria and chemical testing.
 We have tested samples of discoloured water for:

-- the turbidity levels (clarity) of the water, and
+- The turbidity levels (clarity) of the water

 Our water continues to comply with the requirements of the Operating Licence issued by the Provincial Office of Drinking Water, with Manitoba regulations, and with Guidelines for Canadian Drinking Water Quality.
 Our test results to date have shown that even when water is significantly discoloured, there is:

-- no evidence of bacterial or microbiological contamination,
+- No evidence of bacterial or microbiological contamination is present

-- chlorine levels that meet our Operating Licence,
+- Chlorine levels still meet our Operating Licence

-- turbidity levels higher in some samples, likely due to sediment in the water, and
+- Turbidity levels can be higher in some samples, likely due to sediment in the water

-- iron and manganese levels higher than the aesthetic objectives in some results.
+- Iron and manganese levels can be higher than the aesthetic objectives in some results

 We continue to update the provincial Office of Drinking Water and the regional Medical Officer of Health on our findings.